"A Few Discomforts" in The Offing

 "Hasta Siempre (Until Always)" in Bodega Magazine

-May 2016 / Pushcart Prize 2018 nominee / Forthcoming in Tube Talk: Big Ideas in Television (July 2017, Great Books Foundation)
+May 2016, forthcoming in Tube Talk: Big Ideas in Television (November 2017, Great Books Foundation)

 Days earlier she had put us three together in a line and pointed to us one by one as if to say, it’s just you three now.
 She brought our hands together with hers.
 Just us three.
 A gesture that said: stick together, and don’t be assholes to each other.
 Your life depends on it.

 "What I While Learned Writing Reality TV" in The Toast

 We crave narrative to help make sense of the world.
 If something inexplicable happens to us, we struggle to put it in terms of some kind of causal relationship—x-thing happened, so y-thing was the result.
 Some days, we might boil down the whole of human experience to this two-sided equation.